 2025 MI Auto Assembly Line American Innovation Dollar Value

-Minted at Philadelphia, Denver, and San Francisco facilities, the coin carries the traditional P, D, and S mint marks.
-Standard uncirculated examples from Philadelphia and Denver currently hold steady values around $12 in the secondary market, maintaining stable pricing since their April release.
+The Commission of Fine Arts reviewed and endorsed Michigan’s design concept early in the process, connecting it to the state’s deep economic identity in global manufacturing.
+Standard uncirculated examples from Philadelphia and Denver currently hold steady values around $12 in the secondary market since their April 2025 release.

 2025-S MI Auto Assembly Line DCAM American Innovation Dollar Price/Grade Chart